 - Marketing, brand management and public relations

 Sport has been a life-long passion.
 Catherine played handball at the national level, she competed for the Australian Capital Territory in rugby union, and fenced at intervarsity.
 Her professional career started by acting for the Australian Olympic Committee in a legal capacity in the lead up to the Sydney 2000 Olympic Games.
 Catherine enjoys working in the multi-sport environment, and has advised on a range of legal issues across Olympic and non-Olympic sports.
+She is currently participating in the the AIS Talent Executive leadership program until July.

 Catherine has worked in Europe, the Middle East and South America, and is frequently asked to present at national and international conferences.
 She is an international anti-doping tribunal member, and consults to event organisers and Olympic bid cities.
 She is also a Senior Fellow lecturing in Sports Integrity and Investigations in the Masters Sports Law program at the University of Melbourne.